Dozens accuse massage therapists at large franchise of sexual misconduct

 "It would be hard to think of a more vulnerable position than being in a darkened room while laying face down draped in just a towel," he said.

-One of the women whom Deiter assaulted, Susan Weidman, described during a court hearing on May 26 how mortifying the experience was.

-"What I didn't know during those terrifying moments was how far he was going to go until he was finished having his way with me," Weidman said.
-"Never in my life have I ever felt more helpless and vulnerable as I did that day lying naked, face down on a table in the dark."

-The typical case, Horowitz said, begins with a male therapist placing his hand on a woman's vagina.
-Sometimes there's penetration, he said.
-Sometimes there isn't.
+The abuse often begins, Horowitz said, with a male therapist placing his hand on a woman's vagina.
 The women he's represented have always reported the incidents to the police or the company or to both, he said.

 "In some cases, they suspend the therapist," Horowitz said.
 "Sometimes they end up at other franchises with a clean slate.
 In almost no instances does Massage Envy call the police when they get the report."